carpovpv/chemfilter/README.md

 Only the first three lines are necessary.

 ### Converting Transformer-CNN models to binary format for ChemFilter
 To build a custom model, the transformer-cnn original package has to be used (https://github.com/bigchem/transformer-cnn).
+There are two different script for RDkit and OpenBabel backends.
+You have to choose OpenBabel.
 The final model is placed in a tar archive file.
 To convert this tar file to binary trm file, a convert.py scipt should be used.
 It takes two arguments: the filename of the tar archive and the name of trm file to be generated.

 For example, you have developed a Transformer-CNN model for estimating pMIC values and your outpu file is pMIC.tar.